xue-xiao/SimpleTaskTracking/SetupMemo.md

 $ pipenv install flask flask_sqlalchemy flask-login
 ```

+Note that `pipenv install` already installs everything in `Pipfile`.
+This `pipenv install X Y Z` is used to install new dependencies to virtual environment and add them to `Pipfile`.

 ## 9. Update .gitignore

 I used python template when creating the repo on Github.